apohllo/nlp/2-fts.md

 1. Load the data to the ES index.
 1. Determine the number of legislative acts containing the word **ustawa** (in any form).
 2. Determine the number of occurrences of the word **ustawa** (in any form).
+3. Determine the number of occurrences of the word **ustaw** (in any form).
-3. Determine the number of legislative acts containing the words **kodeks postępowania cywilnego** in the specified order, but in any inflection form.
+4. Determine the number of legislative acts containing the words **kodeks postępowania cywilnego** in the specified order, but in any inflection form.
 1. Determine the number of legislative acts containing the words **wchodzi w życie** (in any form) allowing for up to 2 additional words in the searched phrase.